tini-creator/SpecLens/README.md

 Query> What is the purpose of the RRCReconfiguration message?

 --- LLM ANSWER ---
-The RRCReconfiguration message is used by the network to modify the UE's radio resource configuration, including bearer setup, release, and modification...
+The RRCReconfiguration message is used to modify an RRC connection.
+It may convey information for measurement configuration, mobility control, radio resource configuration (including RBs, MAC main configuration and physical channel configuration), and AS security configuration.
+The RRCReconfiguration message is applied to unicast of NR side link communication.

 --- RETRIEVED SOURCES ---
-[1] 3GPP TS 38.331 - Page 312
+[1] 3GPP TS 38.331 - Page 1113
-[2] 3GPP TS 38.331 - Page 314
+[2] 3GPP TS 38.331 - Page 367
-[3] 3GPP TS 38.331 - Page 189
+[3] 3GPP TS 38.331 - Page 344
-[4] 3GPP TS 38.331 - Page 315
+[4] 3GPP TS 38.331 - Page 386
+[5] 3GPP TS 38.331 - Page 376
 ```

 **GPU acceleration:**